 Some people like to wear a suit and tie every day and work on the 53rd floor of an urban skyscraper.
 Other people like to lace up their boots in the mornings and build those skyscrapers that the rest of America works in.

 As you're probably aware, heavy equipment operators are in charge of driving and controlling different pieces of heavy equipment for construction projects.
-Some of the typical pieces of heavy machinery operators work with include cranes, bulldozers, backhoes, graders, dump trucks and pavers.
+Some of the most common types of heavy machinery are cranes, bulldozers, backhoes, graders, dump trucks and pavers.
 Although many heavy machine operators are trained in the use of several pieces of equipment, some tend to focus on one type of heavy machinery.

-While a high school diploma and a commercial driver's license are the only basic prerequisites, there are a number of other programs, certifications and apprenticeship programs that individuals must go through in order to work their way up the ranks.
+While a high school diploma or equivalent and a commercial driver's license are the basic prerequisites, individuals must go through various other programs, certifications and apprenticeship programs to work their way up the ranks.

 For those who aren't interested in operating a crane, licensing isn't as challenging.
-Most of the requirements are dependent on the state you're working in and the companies you want to be hired by.
+Most of the requirements depend on the state you're working in and the companies you want to work for.
 You're required to have a commercial driver's license, which involves taking a written exam and completing a driving test.

-Many heavy equipment operators simply learn the skills needed to succeed while on the job.
+Many heavy equipment operators simply learn the necessary skills while on the job.
 There are, however, three- and four-year formal apprenticeship programs available at community colleges, trade unions and vocational schools.
 Part of the time is spent in the classroom, while a large percentage is spent at job sites.

 In many cases, new operators are required to apprentice under seasoned veterans before becoming fully licensed.
-During this time, apprentices may earn between 50 to 90 percent of a normal worker's wages.
+During this time, apprentices may earn between 50% and 90% of a normal worker's wages.

 According to the U.S. Bureau of Labor Statistics, the median pay for heavy equipment operators is $21.65 per hour, which comes out to roughly $45,040 per year.
-The industry is growing at 10 percent (faster than the national average), and there's ample room for growth.
+The industry is growing at a rate of 10% (faster than the national average), and there's ample room for more growth.

 Crane operators tend to get paid more than other heavy machine operators, with many making more than $50,000 or $60,000 per year.
 Those with lots of experience on major job sites can easily make six figures per year.

-It's easy to get your foot in the door, but there are a lot of licensing and training requirements with heavy equipment operation.
+It's easy to get your foot in the door, but there are many licensing and training requirements for heavy equipment operation.
 If you're willing to put in the work and pay your dues, exciting and potentially lucrative jobs could await you.